shmup/lazyjournal/README.md

 > Development is done on the Ubuntu Server system, also tested in WSL environment on Debian system (`x64` platform) and Raspberry Pi (`aarch64` platform).

-Run the command in your console to quickly install or update:
+Run the command in your console to quickly install or update the stable version:

 ```shell
 curl https://raw.githubusercontent.com/Lifailon/lazyjournal/main/install.sh | bash